gugarosa/python_api_boilerplate/README.md

 ## Support

-We know that we do our best, but it's inevitable to acknowlodge that we make mistakes.
-If you every need to report a bug, report a problem, talk to us, please do so!
-We will be avaliable at our bests at this repository or gth.rosa@uol.com.br.
+We know that we do our best, but it is inevitable to acknowledge that we make mistakes.
+If you ever need to report a bug, report a problem, talk to us, please do so!
+We will be available at our bests at this repository or gth.rosa@uol.com.br.

 ---